Nivitus/My-Final-Year-Mini-Project/README.md

    ```

 ## About Dataset
-For this project I have download dataset form [Kaggel](https://www.kaggle.com/janmejaybhoi/cotton-disease-dataset) .
-In this dataset there are three folders like train , test and validation folder .
-In this dataset there are 4 category like diseased cotton leaf , diseased cotton plant , fresh cotton leaf , fresh cotton plant.
+For this project I have collected various car images from college.
+So If you want to do this project you can get pr create your own data from google.
+Better you can download my dataset from this repository then why are you waiting lets clone my repository.
 ## Deployment on Heroku
 - After successfully running my app on your local machine, you can also deploy my app on heroku by following the steps given on [Heroku Documentation](https://devcenter.heroku.com/articles/getting-started-with-python).
 You have to do it on your own risk.
 - In case, if you have any issues on deploying the app, please open a new issue by clicking [here](https://github.com/Nivitus/Machine-Learning-Projects/issues/new/choose).
 Because it may help others while deploying.